Many have attempted to quantify who the best life insurance…

 A life insurance pay out is not instant, it can take around 30 days.

-However, in some rare cases, a pay out can be delayed due to the contestability clause.
+In some rare cases, a pay out can be denied due to the claim being invalid.

 If the claim is found to be invalid, the pay out will be declined and no funds will be paid out.